surrealroad/wp-safari-push/readme.txt

 Not right now, maybe never.
 Depends if this is something that a lot of people would want.

 == Changelog ==
+= 0.x =
+* Fixed an issue that would prevent registered count not to display in a non-Safari browser

 = 0.7.1 =
 * Added missing default for "auth tag" field
 * Fixed permalinks not being pushed (thanks MuViMoTV!)